ETOPS7/aws-s3-sdk-nextjs/README.md

 npm run dev
 ```

-**AWS S3 Configuration**
+AWS S3 and DynamoDB Configuration
-Make sure to configure your AWS S3 credentials properly.
-You can find detailed instructions on how to do this in the official AWS S3 documentation.
+Make sure to configure your AWS S3 and DynamoDB credentials properly in `/sdk`.
+You can find detailed instructions on how to do this in the official AWS S3 and DynamoDB documentation.

-**Features**
+Features
 🗳️ Upload files to S3
 📂 Download files from S3
 ❌ Delete files from S3
+📊 Work with tables in DynamoDB

 Feel free to contribute to this project by submitting issues, pull requests, or providing feedback.

+## ⚠️ Attention!

+This is a boilerplate designed for direct client-side operations with AWS services, including S3 Bucket and DynamoDB.
+While this approach provides flexibility, please be aware that storing credentials on the client side can be insecure.
+It may expose sensitive information to malicious users.
+Always follow best practices for security and consider using server-side operations or AWS Identity and Access Management (IAM) roles to handle credentials and sensitive operations.